liao20081228/blog_pictures/README.md

-this repository is used to store blog pictures.
+this repository is used to store blog pictures. to 3.31日